 Eat healthy.
 Fill your plate with colorful fruits and vegetables.
 Make sure you consume a lot of calcium, potassium and magnesium.
 (Bananas are a good bet).
 Also reduce alcohol consumption.
 It can dehydrate you and make you cramp.

 Check your medications.
-Some come with a side effect of muscle cramps.
 Even if you can not change what you are taking, you will know where your cramps come from.
 This will prepare him better to take other measures to avoid the pain.

 Concentrate on your shoes.
 Do you spend a lot of time with high heels or other uncomfortable shoes?
 Make sure your wardrobe is not behind your foot problems.

 What are the best vitamins for leg cramps: